palomachain/concord/README.md

 # Paloma Recovery Tool for abandoned Compass-EVM funds on `messenger` blockchain.
 ---

-## Instructions for Paloma Validators to run Whisper to Recover ETH from Compass-EVM.
+## Instructions for Paloma Validators to run Whisper to Recover ETH from `messenger` blockchain's Compass-EVM.

 > [!NOTE]
 > Whisper requires you to export all your pigeon environment variables used when you were on the `messenger` chain as a validator.